neolit123/kubeadm-test/k8s-repo-tools/cmd/k8s-create-release/README.md

 ## Description

-"k8s-create-release" is a tool for creating a GitHub release with artififacts and release notes for Kubernetes based projects.
+"k8s-create-release" is a tool for creating a GitHub release with artifacts and release notes for Kubernetes based projects.

 ## Usage